Deevonimon534/stl-librarian-v2/README.md

-# stl-librarian
+# stl-librarian-v2
 Generate a register with images of all stl-files in a folder.
 Two images for each model will be rendered.
 One is a still, including the name of the file.
 The other is an animated gif showing a rotating model.
 An html-file will be created with image tags for all images.
-When hovering over an image, it will show the animated gif, otherwise the still.
+When hovering over an image, it will show the animated gif.

 ![Register example](screenshot.png)